Cue Cards Samples with band 8 answers

 IELTS Speaking Part 2: IELTS Cue Card/ Candidate Task Card.

-Describe an important social change in your country.
+Describe an important social change in your country that you have noticed.

 You should say: